asheesh-agarwal/Power-Tools-Sharing-Client-iOS/README.md

 Currently the client application is only supported on iOS devices.
 The mobile application currently allows user to do following things:
-* View public tools (No need of registration or login)
+* View Public Tools (No need of registration or login)
+* View My Tools (registration or login required)
 * Upload New Tools (registration or login required)
+* Mark tool as "Unavailable" or "Available" (registration or login required)
 * Register New Account
 * Login to Existing Account